vitruv-tools/commit_based_continuous_integration_of_performance_models/README.md

     * org.splevo.jamopp.util

 A new Eclipse instance with all imported plugins has to be started.
 Afterwards, the remaining plugins of this repository need to be imported.
+# Remark
+The submodules will be deleted later when the created pull requests are merged.